MicrosoftDocs/architecture-center/docs/resiliency/index.md

 One way to think about HA versus DR is that DR starts when the impact of a fault exceeds the ability of the HA design to handle it.
 For example, putting several VMs behind a load balancer will provide availability if one VM fails, but not if they all fail at the same time.

 When you design an application to be resilient, you have to understand your availability requirements.
 How much downtime is acceptable?
 This is partly a function of cost.
 How much will potential downtime cost your business?
 How much should you invest in making the application highly available?
 You also have to define what it means for the application to be available.
 For example, is the application "down" if a customer can submit an order but the system cannot process it within the normal timeframe?
-You should also consider the probability of a particular type of outage occurring, and whether the implementation of suitable mitigation strategy is cost-effective.
+Also consider the probability of a particular type of outage occurring, and whether a mitigation strategy is cost-effective.

 Another common term is **business continuity** (BC), which is the ability to perform essential business functions during and after adverse conditions, such as a natural disaster or a downed service.
 BC covers the entire operation of the business, including physical facilities, people, communications, transportation, and IT.
 This article focuses on cloud applications, but resilience planning must be done in the context of overall BC requirements.
 For more information, see the [Contingency Planning Guide][capacity-planning-guide] from the National Institute of Science and Technology (NIST).